Frederick, Colorado: History

 In 2014 the town 're-branded' by designing a logo that is a stylized gas lamp with a mountain range background, and adopting the tag line "Built on What Matters".
 Prior to the re-branding the town primarily used the seal as a logo on town vehicles and letter head.

-The town came to national media attention upon becoming the scene of a high-profile murder case in which resident Chris Watts killed his pregnant wife and their two daughters in August 2018.
+The town came to international media attention upon becoming the scene of a high-profile murder case in which resident Chris Watts killed his pregnant wife and their two daughters in August 2018.

 Geography

 Frederick is located at 40°6′40″N 104°57′39″W (40.111175, −104.960967).

-At the 2020 United States Census, the town had a total area of 39.423 km2 including 0.324 km2 of water.
+At the 2020 United States census, the town had a total area of 39.423 km2 including 0.324 km2 of water.

 Immediately adjacent communities to Frederick are Firestone to the North, and Dacono to the South.
 Frederick, Firestone, and Dacono generally being called the 'Tri-Towns' or the 'Tri-Town area', the area in general being called 'Carbon Valley'.
 The next closest communities are Erie to the southwest, Longmont to the west, Fort Lupton to the east, and an unincorporated area of Weld County called DelCamino to the northwest.
 Within the incorporated area of the Town of Frederick is an unincorporated section called 'Evanston'.